-This allows the user to manually increase/decrease the module's internal frequency generator to perform a test of the Overspeed Trip function.
-This test can only be performed from the front panel of the ProTech-SX.
+This allows the user to manually increase/decrease a modules' internal frequency generator to perform a test of the overspeed trip function of that module.
+This test can only be performed from the front panel of the ProTech® TPS.

 When the test is initiated, the frequency generator automatically starts at 100 rpm below the overspeed setpoint.
-Then the operator can adjust the simulated speed up or down from the front panel of the ProTech-SX.
+Then the operator can adjust the simulated speed up or down from the front panel of the ProTech® TPS.

-When the Overspeed Trip occurs, it is logged in the module's trip log and noted as a test.
+When the overspeed trip occurs, it is logged in the modules' trip log and noted as a test.